Money saving gardening tips

 - 7. Don't throw away old egg boxes - they are great for chitting potatoes.

-- 8. When choosing what to grow, take at a look at what is available in our 3 for 2 seed and plant ranges - there are some great bargains to be had.
+- 8. When choosing what to grow, take at a look at what is available in our 3 for 2 seed range - there are some great bargains to be had.

 - 9. If you are growing your own vegetables, concentrate on the varieties which give the best value, either because they are expensive to buy in the shops, such as peppers and 'gourmet' potatoes (such as Charlotte and Pink Fir Apple), or because they give a high yield - runner beans and Perpetual Spinach for example.